Harnessing the Power of Content Marketing for Small Businesses

 Client: Southern Maintenance Solutions (Tadley-based HVAC engineers)

-Challenge: They had a strong offline reputation but minimal visibility online.
-Their website was outdated, no blogs, and local competitors were outranking them on Google.
+Challenge: They had a strong offline reputation, but minimal online visibility.
+Their website was outdated, lacking blogs, and local competitors were outperforming them on Google.

-Approach: Smart Searcher implemented a full content strategy:
+Approach: Smart Searcher implemented a comprehensive content strategy that included:

-Created evergreen blog content (e.g. “Commercial Heating Maintenance Checklist”)
+Creating evergreen blog content, such as “Commercial Heating Maintenance Checklist”

 Results (12 months):